johanneswilm/eha-nutsurv-django/CONTRIBUTE.md

 If this server doesn't work, resolving this has priority, because it's considered a production system.

-No data will be imported here, data entry only works through via API (i.e. through punching it in the nutsurv-mobile app.)
+There will be no csv data import here.
+Data entry only works through via API (i.e. through punching it in the nutsurv-mobile app.)